paich64/C64MEGA65/doc/cartridges.md

 <kbd>Reset</kbd> button.**

 1. To enter the KFF's menu, press <kbd>MEGA65 Reset</kbd> plus
    <kbd>KFF Menu</kbd>.
+From here you can flash cartriges, programs
+   or tape images to the KFF.

 2. To start a game, press <kbd>MEGA65 Reset</kbd> plus <kbd>KFF Special</kbd>.

+3. After you loaded a cartridge, program or tape in step (1), you need to explicitly perform step (2) - autostart does not work.

-3. When you switch on your MEGA65 while the KFF is inserted into the Expansion Port, then the system initially crashes.
+4. When you switch on your MEGA65 while the KFF is inserted into the Expansion Port, then the system initially crashes.
 Don't worry, this is "normal".
 Now decide whether you want to enter the menu, then perform step (1) or if you want to start the game, then perform step (2).